-The theory of X and Y assumes that there are two types of people in an organisation who exhibit either theory X or theory Y. The employees under the theory X are assumed to be reactive, reluctant to perform beyond responsibilities, risk-averse and motivated only by external provisions.
-On the other hand, employees under the theory Y are assumed to be proactive, willing to work beyond responsibilities, risk-taker and selfmotivated (Omari, 2018).
-Accordingly, managers under the theory X assume that the employees are always required to be monitored, supervised and keep under constant controls such as, warning and punishment for negligence and indiscipline.
+The theory of X and Y assumes that there are two types of people in an organisation who exhibit either theory X or theory Y. The employees under theory X are assumed to be reactive, reluctant to perform beyond responsibilities, risk-averse, and motivated only by external provisions.
+On the other hand, employees under theory Y are assumed to be proactive, willing to work beyond responsibilities, risk-takers, and self-motivated (Omari, 2018).
+Accordingly, managers under theory X assume that the employees are always required to be monitored, supervised, and kept under constant controls such as warning and punishment for negligence and indiscipline.
 However, managers under theory Y perceive that the employees do not need to be constantly supervised or monitored.
-They have the quality and skills to cover up their idle time and can come out with innovative ideas if given the opportunity which is even impossible in the case of theory X employees (Gürbüz, Şahin & Köksal, 2014).
-Therefore, whereas managers would like to be rigid and traditional under theory X, they again become flexible and rationale under theory Y. The theory of X and Y is relevant to the study as it assumes management strives to provide support, training, motivation and favourable environment to the public university academicians assuming them of X-type employees.
+They have the quality and skills to cover up their idle time and are able to come out with innovative ideas, if given the opportunity, which is even though impossible in the case of theory X employees (Gürbüz, Sahin & Köksal, 2014).
+Therefore, whereas managers would like to be rigid and traditional under theory X, they again become flexible and rational under theory Y. The theory of X and Y is relevant to the study as it assumes management to strive to provide support, training, motivation, and a favourable environment to the public university academicians, assuming them to be X-type employees.